Coffee: As a colonial import

 A 1919 advertisement for G Washington's Coffee.
 The inventor George Washington developed methods for large scale commercial manufacture of instant coffee.

 The Dutch East India Company was the first to import coffee on a large scale.
 The Dutch later grew the crop in Java and Ceylon.
 The first exports of Indonesian coffee from Java to the Netherlands occurred in 1711.

 Through the efforts of the British East India Company, coffee became popular in England.
 In a diary entry of May 1637, John Evelyn records tasting the drink at Oxford, where it had been brought by a student of Balliol College from Crete named Nathaniel Conopios of Crete.
 Oxford's Queen's Lane Coffee House, established in 1654, is still in existence today.
 Coffee was introduced in France in 1657 and in Austria and Poland after the 1683 Battle of Vienna, when coffee was captured from supplies of the defeated Turks.

 When coffee reached North America during the Colonial period, it was initially not as successful as in Europe, as alcoholic beverages remained more popular.
 During the Revolutionary War, the demand for coffee increased so much that dealers had to hoard their scarce supplies and raise prices dramatically; this was also due to the reduced availability of tea from British merchants, and a general resolution among many Americans to avoid drinking tea following the 1773 Boston Tea Party.

 During the 18th century, coffee consumption declined in Britain, giving way to tea drinking.
 Tea was simpler to make and had become cheaper with the British conquest of India and the tea industry there.
 During the Age of Sail, seamen aboard ships of the British Royal Navy made substitute coffee by dissolving burnt bread in hot water.
 According to Captain Haines, who was the colonial administrator of Aden (1839–1854), Mokha historically imported up to two-thirds of its coffee from Berbera-based merchants before the coffee trade of Mokha was captured by British-controlled Aden in the 19th century.
 After that, much of the Ethiopian coffee was exported to Aden via Berbera.

 Frenchman Gabriel de Clieu took a coffee plant to the French territory of Martinique in the Caribbean in the 1720s, from which much of the world's cultivated arabica coffee is descended.
 Coffee thrived in the climate and was conveyed across the Americas.
-Coffee was cultivated in Saint-Domingue (now Haiti) from 1734, and by 1788 it had supplied half the world's coffee.
+Coffee was cultivated in Saint-Domingue, now Haiti, from 1734, and by 1788 it supplied half the world's coffee.
 The conditions that the enslaved people worked in on coffee plantations were a factor in the Haitian Revolution, and the coffee industry never fully recovered there.